verydapeng/writings/Software Development and Newton's Laws of Motion.md

 # First Law
 > When viewed in an inertial reference frame, an object either remains at rest or continues to move at a constant velocity, unless acted upon by an external force.

-A team/product is either dead (therefore remains at rest) or is moving at a constant velocity (let's say generating certain amount of revenue or eating certain amount of buget per day).
-Here come the external forces
+There are a lot of external forces

   - developers are fixing bugs
   - developers are adding new features